 “I know you’re not supposed to answer that kind of question, but please?”

 The P.A. nodded at me, in a way I can only describe as respectful, and I saw the brief flicker of a smile cross his eyes for the first time since he’d met us.
-No, he said, if it were his children, he would not opt for the HIV prophylaxis.
+No, he said, if they were his children, he would not opt for the HIV prophylaxis.

 * * *